-- Versatility: A heat pump has the ability to both heat and cool your home with just the flick of a switch.
+- Versatility: A heat pump has the ability to both heat and cools your home with just the flick of a switch.
 With just one system, you’ll be able to enjoy year-round comfort without worrying about the expense of maintaining two different HVAC systems.

-- Efficiency: Heat pumps tend to be more energy efficient than traditional forced-air systems.
+- Efficiency: Heat pumps tend to be more energy-efficient than traditional forced-air systems.
 This is because they do not generate their own heat.
 Instead, they move it from one place to another.
 This allows for greater energy savings, keeping monthly utility costs quite low.